Edofre/yii2-slider-pro/README.md

 ?>
 ```

-### Or you can create your own html code to generate the slider
+### 2. Or you can create your own HTML code to generate the slider

 ```php
 <?= \edofre\sliderpro\SliderPro::widget([